Sneaker tourists disturb cows - to the annoyance of hut wardens

 No time? blue News summarizes for you

 The sun doesn't quite reach over the summit of the Rinderstock yet.
 It is still cool in the shade, even though it is July.
-Nevertheless, hiking fans are gathering in the small Uri village of Silenen by the Chilcherberg cable car.
+Nonetheless, hiking fans are gathering at the Chilcherberg cable car in the small Uri village of Silenen.
 Because the hiking route over the Chli Windgällen is an insider tip - for now.
 To be more precise, the Seewlisee, behind the Chli Windgällen, is attracting tourists - and slowly but surely from all over the world.

 Hiking has been booming in Switzerland like never before since corona.
 Social media in particular is playing a major role.
 No distance seems to be too far for hikers to take the perfect photo for Instagram and co.
 Much to the dismay of the Alpine farmers.